koakh/IonicOAuth2OICPReactDemo/HYDRA.md

 now start oauth flow at <https://kuartzo.com:810>, you should have a full flow without problems

+> WARNING must use <https://kuartzo.com:810> else we have problems with redirect_url etc

 #### Deploy Capacitor App on Android

 ```shell